fredrikdanebjer/esp32-aws-cam/README.md

 # FSU-Eye

 Frellie-Sees-yoU is a home survelleince project, intended to surveil your home with cameras.
-This project-part implements the Eye unit (imagination!) controllong the camera.
+This project-part implements the Eye unit (imagination!) controlling the camera.
 It runs on a ESP32, hosts a web server with video stream, connects to AWS and uploads images taken with its camera as well as exposes an interface from which it can be controlled.

 ## Features
 - HTTP Webserver with Camera Stream (to be used with e.g. Home Assistant)